-In a program unit, no symbolic name can be in more than one class except as noted in the preceding paragraphs.
-There are no restrictions on uses of symbolic names in different program units of an executable program other than those noted in the preceding paragraphs.
+In a program unit, no symbolic name can be in more than one class except as noted in the foregoing.
+There are no restrictions on uses of symbolic names in different program units of an executable program other than those noted in the foregoing.